Technology-Notes/lukesampson-scoop-wiki/App-Manifest-Autoupdate.md

  - `url`: an url template for generating the new url (Variables: `$version` (_3.7.1_), `$underscoreVersion` (_3_7_1_))
  - `extract_dir`: Option to update `extract_dir` option (Variables: `$version`)
+ - `note`: Optional message to be displayed when the autoupdate command is run

 #### Hashing `hash`
 There are several options to obtain the hash of the new file, if nothing is defined the files will be downloaded and hashed locally.